 Hi, I’m Tracey, mum to one, step-mum to 3, wife, sister, daughter and aunt.
-By profession, I'm an Early Years Practitioner and Montessori teacher.
+By profession, I'm an Early Years Practitioner and Montessori Teacher.

-I’m pretty much all about those early years in life and the importance of attachment to others and the environment.
+I’m pretty much all about those early years of life and the importance of attachment to others and the environment.
 For me, the more holistic and organic we can be in our approach to motherhood and raising our children, the more balanced we feel as individuals.

 Roni was delivered by C-section.
 I had so wanted to have a natural birth.
 But he was delivered healthy, with all fingers and toes, I was blessed.

 All mothers will have their own unique birth story.
 As a women, I believed that I would automatically fall into motherhood, instinctively knowing what to do.
 And for the most part I did; we do.
 But becoming a mother is a change in who you are and that I had not prepared for.

 I found my reassurance and guidance came from others mums who were also going through the same new life phase.
 Those mum’s are still my best friends today – 15 years on.

 This is where I recognise the significance of 6WeekSocial and the work of Rebecca and the specialists.